 7. Our diploma means that we now know, from walking around the ITM neighborhood, that a lot of dogs here wear coats.
 (Proof in the photo, above.)

 9. Our 60 hours of study at ITM means we met FANTASTIC people from around the world, who will be in our hearts forever.
 It also means that we all shared a fascinating, enlightening, and wonderful two weeks together.
-Hooray for massage class, and hugs to all!
+Hooray for massage class, taking courses abroad, and hugs to all!

 I could have continued for innumerable more weeks at ITM, and other Level 2 folks are going on to Level 4 or even Level 11, but it’s time for me to move on.
 Two weeks was the perfect amount of time for what I’m looking for.